 Homemade Chicken Pot Pie

-My mama, a born and breed true southern lady, would always use the terminology, “stick to your ribs” when describing a meal.
-Especially for breakfast, growing up I undoubtedly always needed a breakfast that would “stick to my ribs” in order to make through an entire school day.
-It is funny how growing up you roll your eyes at these funny mom-isms and then later in life find yourself quoting them.
+My homemade chicken pot pie will stick to your ribs.
+My mama, was a born and breed true southern lady, that would use terminology like, “stick to your ribs” when describing a meal, especially for breakfast.
+Growing up I undoubtedly always needed a breakfast that would “stick to my ribs” in order to make through an entire school day.
+It is funny how when you where younger, you roll your eyes at these funny mom-isms, then later in life find yourself quoting them.
 I now completely understand what she meant by “stick to your ribs”.
-If I only have one meal for that day lets make sure it will stay with me and keep me full and satisfied.
+If I only get around to having one meal for the day, let’s make sure it will stay with me and keep me full and satisfied, right?